Prince William had the palace set up a support hotline for Kate when they were dating, according to a royal expert.

 “William said we had a duty of care to her and her family and so we advised her on how to deal with the cameras.
 We told her to smile at the photographers so that there would be a better picture.
 She was given advice on how to manage the media, and we were there to support her if there was a crisis."

-Unfortunately that crisis did come when the exact location of Kate’s London home became public knowledge, and panic buttons had to be installed to alert police immediately.
+Unfortunately, that crisis did come when the exact location of Kate’s London home became public knowledge, and panic buttons had to be installed to alert the police immediately.

-The life of a royal isn’t always that glamorous after all, but it’s nice to see William has done everything in his power to protect Kate during their time together.
+The life of a royal isn’t always that glamorous after all, but it’s good to see William has done everything in his power to protect Kate during their time together.